top of page

 step 1

-Portland cement is typically made from calcium and silica.
-Traditionally, this process involves heating limestone, which releases CO₂—about 60% of cement’s emissions come from heating limestone.
-The Brimstone process starts with a different feed rock: calcium silicates, which contain no embedded CO₂.
-Brimstone mines the feed rocks using a simple quarry operation and sends them to the lab.
+Portland cement is made from calcium and silica.
+Traditionally, this process involves heating limestone, which releases CO₂—about 60% of cement’s emissions come from the heating of limestone.
+The Brimstone process starts with a different feed rock: calcium-bearing silicate rocks, which contain no embedded CO₂.
+Brimstone obtains the feed rocks from simple quarry operations.

 step 2